vidu21/webdev-myWebsiteClone/README.md

 # webdev-myWebsiteClone

+## Instructions:
+- Pick a website you are interested in cloning.
+- Get it approved by Teacher
+- Fork webdev-myWebsiteClone
+- Open in VS Code
+- Create an images/assets folder to store all your content
+- Open Google Developers tool -> Network tab -> filter by images ( Dont forget to refresh the page )

 ## Rubric

 || Not evident at all (1) | Evident with a few errors (2) | Evident (3) | Proficient and went above and beyond (4) |